Kate Cunningham helps clients to successfully deliver major mixed use regeneration projects and development opportunities.

 Kate's clients include Greater London Authority (London Underground, TfL and Crossrail), London Borough of Barnet Council, and London Borough of Hammersmith & Fulham Council.

-Continuing to advise the London Borough of Barnet on the £8 billion regeneration of Brent Cross Town.
-Recent milestones include the £600 million partnership between Related Argent and Invesco Real Estate to deliver four buildings, totalling c.
-800 sale and build to rent homes, Fusion and Cheyne Capital acquiring part of the site to construct a £210 million student development, the imminent construction of affordable homes and Sheffield Hallam University is set to offer degree level courses at a new campus site within Brent Cross Town.
+Continuing to advise on the London Borough of Barnet on the £4 billion regeneration of Brent Cross Town.
+Recent milestones include exchanging and completing documentation for the first plots to be developed at Brent Cross Town.
+This includes the £600 million partnership between Related Argent and Invesco Real Estate to deliver £600 million of GVD - four buildings, totalling c.
+800 sale and build to rent homes, Fusion and Cheyne Capital acquiring part of the site to construct a £210 million student development, the construction of 120 affordable homes with L&Q providing new homes for existing secure tenants and leaseholder residents of Norden Point, Clare Point and Whychcote Point in the Whitefield Estate and Sheffield Hallam University is set to offer degree level courses at a new campus site within Brent Cross Town.

 Acting for TfL on TfL's TTL Properties partnership with Ballymore for the regeneration of Edgware town centre in north London.
 The partners will redevelop the 7.5 acre Broadwalk Shopping Centre and will include delivery of new homes, improved retail space, improvements to the bus station and garages and create a high street on Station Road.